benzen/NIL/README.md

 At the moment it's a simple js file.
 * when using CLI interface, i'd like to be able to _save_ connection string, in a file or environnement in order to reuse it without typing it
-* I'd like to be able to call this from grunt
-* I want to make migration folder configurable
 * I want to make plugins out of this. the main will have the logic from executing files, the plugin will have the logic to create connection with given db.
-* I want all file path used to converted to use path module

 Thanks
 -----------